MarvNC/StampNyaa/readme.md

 This app would not exist if it were not for jeffshee's **[LINEStickerKeyboard](https://github.com/jeffshee/LINEStickerKeyboard/)** Android app which I use frequently, inspiring me to build StampNyaa for desktop.

 Contributions are welcome!
 If you have any bug reports, feature requests, or questions, please open an issue.
+If you want to contribute code, please contact me first so we can discuss the changes you want to make.

 ## 🛠️ Development